 Odette earned her secondary school diploma in Teacher Training Section at Lycee Sainte Therese in 2007 - a level of education that was unfortunately not guaranteed for all Burundians at the time, especially for young women.
 After graduating secondary school, Odette postponed her entrance into university by 2 years - working as a primary school teacher in order to support her family’s medical expenses.
 At that point in time, she was the only one who could support her parents because her elder sisters were uneducated.
 All of these experiences shaped Odette into the compassionate, dedicated agent of peace and progress that she is today.

-Why was Odette selected as a finalist for the UNDP’s inaugural Women Building Peace Award?
+Why was Odette selected as a finalist for the USIP’s inaugural Women Building Peace Award?

 Nominees for the Women Building Peace Award must embody 4 key principles in order to be considered: commitment to peace, exceptional leadership, outstanding practitioner, and substantial impact.
 With her mother’s vision of peaceful coexistence among Burundian ethnic groups as a guide, Odette has always worked tirelessly on nonviolent pathways to peacebuilding.
-Odette utilizess inclusivity and people-to-people reconciliation practices to build community-based women’s empowerment, resilience, and peacebuilding programs.
-Her positive leadership and entrepreneurship conferences directly target the unemployed youth that are most susceptible to joining the Imbonerakure (Burundi’s youth army), providing them with alternative options and pathways towards nonviolence.
+Odette utilizes inclusivity and people-to-people reconciliation practices to build community-based women’s empowerment, resilience, and peacebuilding programs.
+Her positive leadership and entrepreneurship conferences directly target the unemployed youth that are most susceptible to joining the rebel groups, providing them with alternative options and pathways towards nonviolence.
 Furthermore, her roundtables on peace and reconciliation create spaces for change, where attendees constructively engage on current dynamics within their communities and develop solutions to the ongoing conflict impacting daily lives.

 We at BFI could not think of a better fit for the award, and are proud to have her achievements recognized by the USIP.
 The winner of the award will be announced on September 15th.
 Until then, please keep checking back here for more information on Odette.